orbo-tech/hcl_bank_test_automation/README.md

 - **Documentation:**
   - Code includes comments, docstrings, and a comprehensive `README.md` for clarity.

-## Contributing

-Contributions are welcome!
-Feel free to open issues, submit pull requests, or provide feedback.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Note: This project is specifically designed for cloud platforms like AWS Device Farm and BrowserStack and is not intended to run on a local Appium server.**